Getting to NYU

 The NYU website lists click helpful guide when choosing where to stay near campus.
 As shared on their website, "there are so many options available on where to stay...recommending hotels isn't an option."
 We agree -- there are numerous online tools available to find hotel options that meet your unique needs.
 To learn more about the areas and hotel options around campus, click here.
 If you are interested in staying in a hotel, please consider the Washington Square Hotel, which is near the symposium and offering a discounted rate.

-Founders Hall offers a large, dorm-style suite of two bedrooms (with two twin beds in each bedroom) sharing a bathroom.
+Founders Hall offers a basic, dorm-style suite of two bedrooms (with two twin beds in each bedroom) sharing a bathroom.
 Two options are available:

 NYU Founders Hall Offers: